Xeseuses/toughtvoyager/content/posts/A Manifesto For The Future.md

 ## Self-Sovereignty

-In his book The Law, Frédéric Bastiat argues that individuality, liberty and property are man and three gifts from God [^1]
+In his book The Law, Frédéric Bastiat argues that individuality, liberty and property are man and three gifts from God. [^1] Thus every person has a natural right to defend his person, his liberty and his property.
+These are the three basic requirements of life, and the preservation of any one of them is completely dependent upon the preservation of the other two.

 [^1]: http://bastiat.org/en/the_law.html